NearNodeFlash/NearNodeFlash.github.io/docs/guides/ha-cluster/readme.md

 ```
 #### Build

 Refer to the `NNF.md file` at the root directory of the fence-agents repository.
+The fencing agents must be installed on every node in the cluster.

 #### Setup
 Configure the NNF agent with the following parameters: